 During this time of year, when the cold and flu season is at its peak, my children usually take turns bringing home a few rounds of sicknesses from school.
 Last weekend we caught a cold traveling back from Utah and our whole family came down with fever and coughs.

-She didn’t have much of an appetite, so I decided to make some warm Japanese Rice Porridge (Okayu) for her.
+We didn’t have much of an appetite, so I decided to make some warm Japanese Rice Porridge (Okayu) for the family.
 It is the most comforting Japanese cold remedy that I depend on to tackle the weak stomach.

 Japanese Rice Porridge: A Healing Food

 Rice Porridge, or as we call it, okayu (お粥), is a simple dish made with rice and water.
 The rice is simmered in a pot with water until it disintegrates.
 Because the rice is tender, soft, and easily digestible, it is considered a healing food in Japan.
 We typically serve okayu to people who are recovering from sickness, the elderly, or babies.